 Professional bodies and industry bodies have a role to play here to rebuild that narrative and help the security industry become more attractive and move forward.

-These are the themes I have been exploring with techUK since the spring and which will be developed in a forthcoming report.
+These are the themes I have been exploring with the techUK Cyber Security team and which have been summarised in this report released in December 2020.

 Contact Corix Partners to find out more about developing a successful Cyber Security Practice for your business.